Setting up your own Minecraft server

 The strength of such servers depends entirely on the intended use of the Minecraft server.
 The reason for this is simple: working memory determines how many users are able to play on the server without detracting from the game’s performance.
 Servers set up for large numbers of players or different Minecraft worlds should have access to corresponding server strength.
 An in-depth overview on the requirements for Minecraft servers running on various operating systems is found on the platform, Minecraft Wiki.

-In case you don't own a server, you can rent the appropriate dedicated root server here for your own Minecraft Hosting.
+In case you don't own a server, you can rent the appropriate game server for your own Minecraft Hosting.

 Setting up Minecraft on a dedicated root server